 When we meditate on emptiness, we have no agenda.
 At that time, we don’t have judgment and we don’t have emotion in emptiness.
 After we have finished our meditation–at the moment we arise– the first thought needs to be, “I wish all sentient beings to be free from suffering and the causes of suffering”.
 When we arise after the emptiness meditation that moment of compassion has no agenda because it is just after the emptiness meditation.
 It is pure.
 But, after five minutes– the agenda develops again.
 Then our compassion has emotion and judgment.

 So how do we practice?
 We practice by alternating the two practices.

 Simply sit for one to five minutes and meditate.
-Afterwards we say, “I wish all sentient beings to be free from suffering and the causes of suffering.”
+Afterward, we say, “I wish all sentient beings to be free from suffering and the causes of suffering.”
 This is compassion.
-After we spend some time developing compassion, drop that and return to emptiness.
+After we spend some time developing compassion, drop that, and return to emptiness.
 After emptiness, then we again cultivate compassion.